Stay at the YHA in Swanage for a budget-friendly, relaxed holiday right in the heart of the only seaside town along Purbeck’s Jurassic Coast.

 From traditional favourites such as meatballs, burgers and lasagne, to curries and pies, there’s also fresh fruit salads and a range of desserts across the week.

 Take advantage of the well-equipped self-catering kitchen to prep your own meals with family and friends.

 There are three electric cookers, along with microwaves, fridges, freezer, toasters and all the kitchen utensils, crockery and cutlery you’ll need.

 Tea towels and washing-up liquid are provided.

-The nearest supermarket is Budgens on Station Road, and there’s a Co-Op nearby, too, as well as a variety of local specialty shops, such as the Purbeck Deli and the Swanage Bakery for you to make your favourite home-from home meals.
+The nearest supermarket is Budgens on Station Road, and there’s a Co-Op nearby, too, as well as a variety of local specialty shops, such as the Purbeck Deli and various bakeries for you to make your favourite home-from home meals.

 In case of a rainy day or if you just fancy some down time the hostel has various entertainment options, including a games room, with a variety of board games and TV & DVD player, and a spacious, comfortable and relatively plush oak-panelled lounge room to chill out in.

 There’s free WiFi throughout all social areas, which are clean and bright.

 Larger groups and organisations might also find the classroom handy for group activities and team-building exercises.